| Status | Draft for internal review |

 17.5.
 State Rent

-Accounts exceeding the grace threshold pay ongoing rent:- Accounts ≤10 KB: No rent charged
+Accounts exceeding the grace threshold pay ongoing rent.
+This section provides the operational summary plus the governance monitoring cadence for CBY-denominated rent.- Accounts ≤10 KB: No rent charged

 - Accounts >10 KB: Rent charged on excess bytes only

-- Eviction after 10 rent‑epochs of accumulated debt (state archived to blob storage, recoverable upon debt repayment)
+- Eviction after 10 rent-epochs of accumulated debt (state archived; recoverable on debt repayment plus 10% catch-up fee)

 |---|---|